-Walt Sinnamon, Ph.D., Chair
+Walt Sinnamon, PhD, Chair

-The Division of Science offers the B.A. degree with majors in chemistry and mathematics; and the B.S. degree with majors in applied computer science, biology, biology education, chemistry, forensic computer science, forensic science, management of information technology, medical technology, mathematics, mathematics education, pre-medicine, pre-dentistry, and exercise science.
+The Division of Science offers the BA degree with a major in chemistry; and the BS degree with majors in applied computer science, biology, biology education, chemistry, forensic science, computer information systems, medical technology, mathematics, mathematics education, pre-medicine, pre-dentistry, and exercise science.
 Additional courses are offered in physics and physical science.
 The chair of the division and the health professions advisor are available to assist students wishing to prepare for graduate or professional school, such as medical school, graduate study in a science field, physical therapy, or health information administration, or who wish to transfer to a specialized program such as nursing, veterinary medicine, podiatry, or cytotechnology.